gianebao/compose/readme.md

                             <name>

-set-latest              - Set the entire package to the latest (minor or fix) version.
-Default is fix.
+set-latest              - Sets every package to the latest available tag that can be retrieved from the branch.
+Default is `master`.

                         Usage:
-                            [--minor | --fix]
+                            [source.branch]

-set-latest-package      - Set the entire package to the latest (minor or fix) version.
-Default is fix.
+set-latest-package      - Sets the package to the latest available tag that can be retrieved from the branch.
+Default is `master`.

                         Usage:
-                            [--minor | --fix]
+                            <name> [source.branch]

 add                     - Installs a package.